 News & Announcements

-For information about Cornell faculty in social demography and inequality who could serve as intellectual resources for Presidential Postdoctoral Fellows, please visit the faculty affiliate lists of the CPC and CSI.
-If you have further questions about faculty research interests or the two centers, contact Meg Cole (CPC) or Clara Elpi (CSI).
+For information about Cornell faculty in social demography and inequality who could serve as intellectual resources for the Rhodes Postdoctoral Fellowship, please visit the faculty affiliate lists of the CPC.
+If you have further questions, contact Meg Cole.

 CPC Affiliates in the News:

-CPC Affiliate, Filiz Garip will be presented with the Otis Dudley Duncan Award for her book, On the Move: Changing Mechanisms of Mexico-US Migration, at the August 2017 American Sociological Associatoin Annual Meeting.
+CPC Affiliate, Filiz Garip was presented with the Otis Dudley Duncan Award for her book, On the Move: Changing Mechanisms of Mexico-US Migration, at the August 2017 American Sociological Associatoin Annual Meeting.